Understanding the needs and expectations of interested parties for ISO 9001:2015

 Managing needs and expectations

-You now know who your interested parties are and what their needs consist of.
+You now know who are the interested parties in ISO 9001 for your business and what their needs consist of.
 Next, you need to put a plan in place to meet those needs.

 A plan for this needs to be reviewed by senior management before it can be approved and implemented into your quality management system.
 It’ll also need to be implemented into other protocols, such as your customer requirements, operational activities, process controls, hazard and aspect registers, risk and opportunity registers, and legal and compliance registers.